symfony-cmf/symfony-cmf-docs/bundles/menu/voters.rst

 matches the URI of the menu item.

-This however only allows us to mark menu items as "current" where there is a direct correspondance between the current request URI and the menu item URI.
+This however only allows us to mark menu items as "current" where there is a direct correspondence between the current request URI and the menu item URI.
 In a CMS it is perhaps not desirable to have a menu item for each and every unique page and it is perhaps preferable instead to indicate which menu item most *closely corresponds* to the currently displayed page.